WebOrigami/docs/src/content/language/tutorial.md

 <a href="/demos/aboutUs/" target="_blank">sample About Us site</a>
 and click on a few pages to get a feel for it.
 (This would typically be part of a larger site, but for illustration purposes we'll consider it a site on its own.)

-If you're the kind of person who can write spreadsheet formulas, you can use the Origami language to build that site.
+If you're the kind of person who can write spreadsheet formulas, you can use the Origami language to build a site like that.

 ## Start